joost-morsink/DataConvert/docs/reference/enumParse.md

 | --------- | -------- | ---- | ----------- |
 | ignoreCase | IgnoreCase | Boolean | Indicates if casing should be ignored when parsing. |

+This type supports the doubleton pattern by implementation of the static properties `CaseSensitive` and `CaseInsensitive`.